5 cellular operators backing African tech startups

 Millicom

 Now not an excessive amount of greater has been heard of the initiative from an African point of view.
-Still, the agency has been Active in Rwanda with its think accelerator programmes, the final of which changed into held final yr.
+Still, the agency has been Active in Rwanda with its think accelerator programs, the final of which changed into held final yr.
 It remains to be seen if that initiative might be reprised, but.

 MTN